Grant-in-Aid of Research & Creative Activity

 The Grant-in-Aid program is designed to support faculty research and scholarship, help faculty initiate new research and creative activities, and supply modest support at unusually critical times.

-- IU Bloomington tenured and tenure-eligible faculty, research scientists, research scholars, research center directors, and librarians.
+- All IU tenured and tenure-eligible faculty, faculty emeriti, research scientists, research scholars, research center directors, and librarians.

 - Also open to non-tenure track faculty whose evaluation criteria are based on research activity, i.e., clinical faculty, lecturers.

-- Visiting and adjunct faculty members, postdoctoral fellows, emeritus faculty, part-time faculty, and graduate students are not eligible.
+- Visiting and adjunct faculty members, postdoctoral fellows, part-time faculty, and graduate students are not eligible.

 - If you received a Grant-in-Aid award within the past six semesters, you are not eligible to apply.